gosborn/invoice-app/README.md

 ##Implementation Details

-This app utilizes Rails and React (specifically the [react-rails gem](https://github.com/reactjs/react-rails)) to store work history and create invoices for users.
+This app utilizes Rails and React to store work history and create invoices for users.

+React, ReactDOM and React Components are managed with [webpack](https://github.com/webpack/webpack).

+npm is used to manage React, Webpack and [Babel](https://github.com/babel/babel) javascript dependencies.

 The invoices are created with the [wicked_pdf gem](https://github.com/mileszs/wicked_pdf), which interfaces with [wkhtmltopdf](http://wkhtmltopdf.org/) to generate PDFs from html templates.